News

-In July 2025, I am participating in The Oxford Food Symposium, where I’ll be giving a paper on the history of an obsolete emergency, the world protein gap.
+In July 2025, I participated in The Oxford Food Symposium, where I gave a paper on the history of an obsolete emergency, the world protein gap.
 The theme of this year’s event is Food and the Elements.
 My paper considers how the history of a panic over global protein supplies, and the resulting efforts to discover or create new sources of protein, including from leaves and by feeding microbes on the byproducts of oil refining, has important lessons for today.

 The menu below is for a lunch served to Lord Woolton, the Minister for Food, at St Catharine’s College, Cambridge, demonstrating a range of foods on which the country could subsist in the event of total blockade.
 It included Leaf Protein Soup.
 Woolton was not impressed.
 He recorded in his diary that he had to resort to a Turkish bath and massage to rid his liver of the protein he’d consumed as part of the ‘purely scientific lunch.’ (from Norman Pirie papers, RS, NWP c.149, at Bodleian Library, Oxford).

-In June 2025, a second edition of my biography of Marie Curie is being brought out by Haus Publishing, 22 years after the first!
+In June 2025, a second edition of my biography of Marie Curie was published by Haus Publishing, 22 years after the first!
 It has a new introduction in which I consider Curie’s intense antipathy to attention and why we should still be interested in her, though she is a terrible role model in many respects.

 In May 2025 I signed a contract with Princeton University Press to publish The Woman Who Took on the World: Dana Meadows, the Limits to Growth, and the Invention of Systems Thinking (world rights).
 I am extremely pleased to be working with the Press, and in particular with Eric Crahan, who edits their history of science list in addition to serving as Editorial Director for humanities and social sciences.
 With thanks to Peter Tallack, of Curious Minds, for getting this over the line.